 Disasters and failure events provide important opportunities for scientists and engineers at the National Institute of Standards and Technology (NIST) to learn how we can improve the safety of buildings, their occupants, and emergency responders.
 NIST has studied and investigated more than 50 earthquakes, hurricanes, building and construction failures, tornadoes, and fires since 1969.
-The goal for these post-event assessments is to recommend improved building codes, standards, and practices.
+The goal for these post-event assessments is to recommend improvements to building codes, standards, and practices.
 The Disaster and Failure Studies Program provides leadership, coordination and management for all disaster studies at NIST.

 NIST strives to limit the volume of personally identifiable information (PII) collected to the minimum necessary to accomplish the intended purpose.
 PII is information which can be used to distinguish or trace an individual's identity, such as their name, place of birth, date of birth, mother’s maiden name, Social Security Number, biometric information, medical information, personal financial information, credit card or purchase card account numbers, passport numbers, potentially sensitive employment information.
-NIST asks that all submitters review their file(s) for any unnecessary PII prior to submission and, if possible, replace the file(s) with one that does not contain PII, or otherwise redact the PII.
+NIST asks that all submitters review their file(s) for any unnecessary PII prior to submission and, if possible, replace the file(s) with one that do not contain PII, or otherwise redact the PII.

 At this time NIST is only accepting information/data (including photos, videos and other documentation) from authors, creators and/or copyright owners.
-If you want to submit information/data but did not yourself write or create the material (for example, you did not take a photograph yourself but got it from someone else) or are not the copyright owner, please contact the Disaster and Failure Studies Program at Disasters [at] nist.gov.
+If you want to submit information/data but did not yourself write or create the material (for example, you did not take a photograph yourself but got it from someone else) or are not the copyright owner, please contact the Disaster and Failure Studies Program at Disaster [at] nist.gov (Disaster[at]nist[dot]gov).
 Please submit a description of the information/data; do not submit information/data itself to this email address.